Processor: 10th Gen Intel Core i7 (Ice Lake)

 Samsung Galaxy Book Flex review: Price and configurations

 Samsung sells the Galaxy Book Flex in two sizes, each available in a singular configuration.
-We tested the Galaxy Book Flex 15-inch, which costs $1,399.
+We tested the Galaxy Book Flex 15-inch, which Samsung now marks down to $1,114 — down from $1,399.
 This laptop comes with a 10th Gen Intel Core i7 (Ice Lake) processor, 12GB of RAM and a 15.6-inch QLED 1080p display.

-Its smaller brother, the $1,349 Galaxy Book Flex 13-inch, also packs an Ice Lake Core i7 CPU, 8GB of RAM, a 512GB SSD and a 13.3-inch QLED 1080p display.
+Its smaller brother, the Galaxy Book Flex 13-inch is normally $1,349, but Samsung has it on sale for $864.
+It too packs an Ice Lake Core i7 CPU, 8GB of RAM, a 512GB SSD and a 13.3-inch QLED 1080p display.
 Both are old made in the fetching Royal Blue finish that you see in these photos.

 Samsung Galaxy Book Flex review: Design